purescript-deprecated/gulp-purescript/README.md

 ###### `codegen` (String Array)

-Sets one or more `--codegen=<string>` that generates code and extenrs for the specified modules.
+Sets one or more `--codegen=<string>` that generates code and externs for the specified modules.

 ###### `output` (String)